The Evolution of Pointwise Statistics in Hyperbolic Equations with Random Data: Numerical examples

 where $\vec\gamma = (\gamma_1, \gamma_2)\in \RR^2$ is distributed according to the normal distribution with mean $(0,1)^{\top}$ and covariance matrix ${\rm diag}(1, 0.25)$, and where $g_1(x) = e^{10(x+1)^2} + 1$ and $g_2(x) = e^{10(x-1)^2} + 1$.
 By Theorem~\ref{thm:cxPDF}, $f$ should satisfy \eqref{eq:PDF_utcxux} with $ f_{(0,x)}(U) = \mathcal{N} (g_2(x), g_1(x)^2+ 0.5^2 g_2(x)^2 )$ for any $x$ in the computational domain.

 Fig.~\ref{fig:linear2_1} compares the PDFs obtained by a Monte Carlo simulation of \eqref{eqn:u} and by solving the PDF evolution equation \eqref{eq:PDF_utcxux}.
 Similarly, Fig.\ \ref{fig:linear2_2} compares the mean and variance obtained from these two models, showing good agreement.
 The $L^1$ errors between them are 0.0266 and 0.0554, respectively.
-The right plot in Fig.\ \ref{fig:linear2_2} displays $f(0.4,0.29,U)$, where we observe a good agreement between the results.
-Note that the minor oscillations are due to the kernel density estimation of the {\em initial} $f_0(x;U)$.
-Here, better precision can be obtained by drawing more samples from the initial conditions, the number of which can always be increased at a relatively low computational cost.
+The right plot in Fig.\ \ref{fig:linear2_2} displays $f(0.4,0.29,U)$, where we observe a good agreement between the results. \revO{To explain these errors, first note that Note that in our method, since $f(0,x,U)$ can be computed in closed form, the only error is that associated with solving the PDE for $f$, \eqref{eq:PDF_utcxux}.
+In this one-dimensional PDE, this error can be controlled relatively well with the numerical parameters we report below.
+Hence, the sources of the error is rather due to the Monte Carlo KDE estimator.
+The error of such nonparametric statistical estimators converges quite slowly in the number of samples (see Theorem \ref{thm:tsybakov}).
+Indeed, we also observe numerically, that increasing the number of samples dramatically does reduce the overall error (results not shown).} \st{Here, better precision can be obtained by drawing more samples from the initial conditions, the number of which can always be increased at a relatively low computational cost.}

 In our examples, we set $x\in [-2,3]$ and apply a periodic boundary condition.
 For \eqref{eq:PDF_utcxux}, we use $\Delta x = 0.01$, $\Delta t = 0.002$ and $\Delta U = 0.012$.
 For the Monte Carlo method applied to \eqref{eqn:u}, we use $\Delta x = 0.01$, $\Delta t =0.0025$ and $10^5$ samples.
 The density for \eqref{eqn:u} is reconstructed using \texttt{ksdensity} with kernel width $0.02$.